HackBulgaria/Programming-101-Python-2020-Spring/week13/01.Models-and-Admin/README.md

 - Task - FK
 - Date
-- URL - link with solution in Github
+- URL - link with solution in Github. **Validate the GitHub url and don't allow models with wrong urls to be saved!**

 ## Each model should have an admin page!